Khairi Mustafa Salem, Ph.D

-Pharmaceutical analysis, Dublin University, Trinity College, Ireland
+Pharmaceutical chemistry, Dublin University, Trinity College, Ireland

 Ph.D.
 Pharmaceutical Chemistry, University of Dublin, Trinity College, Ireland

 Synthesis, testing and analysis of certain important pharmacological compounds.
 Spectrophotometric and chromatographic analysis of certain drugs and dosage forms.

 - Chen, J.a, Ashames, A.bEmail Author, Buabeid, M.A.b, Fahelelbom, K.M.c, Ijaz, M.d, Murtaza, G.(2020).
 Nanocomposites drug delivery systems for the healing of bone fractures(Review)